Mik1ll/LuaRenamer/README.md

 &ast; This file is not executed, it serves as documentation/annotations

+### Script Settings

+In addition to the `filename`, `destination` and `subfolder` output variables, these variables affect the result of your script.

+* `use_existing_anime_location`<a id="eAnimeLocation"></a> If true, the subfolder of the most recent file of the same anime is reused if one exists.
+This takes precedence over the subfolder set in the script (default: false)
+* `replace_illegal_chars` If true, replaces all illegal path characters in subfolder and file name with alternatives.
+See [ReplaceMap in Utils.cs](./LuaRenamer/Utils.cs) (default: false)
+* `remove_illegal_chars` If true, removes all illegal path characters in subfolder and file name.
+If false, illegal characters are replaced with underscores or replaced if `replace_illegal_chars` is true. (default: false)
+* `skip_rename` If true, the result of running the script is discarded when renaming. (default: false)
+* `skip_move` If true, the result of running the script is discarded when moving. (default: false)

 ### Notes for File Moving

 Import folders are only valid destination candidates if they exist and have either the 'Destination' or 'Both' Drop Type.